 “I hate raccoons,” he says, shouts almost, with near glee, from the back seat of the car.
 “They’re creepy.”

 I nod my head, and pass him the bag of chips.
-We drive on into the opaque of a cold rain, ignorant of what we might know if we looked deeper into the dark.
+We drive on into the opaque of a cold rain, ignorant of what we might discern if we looked deeper into the dark.
 If we could see clearly.
 We drive past the flashing stop lights.
 Up the highway home.
 Following the slow moving river, out there somewhere, vast and full and tangled with dangerous undercurrents.